kconnour/pyRT_DISORT/builddocs/rst/about-pyRT_DISORT.rst

 DISORT_MULTI---the brainchild of M.J.
 Wolff.
 I essentially transcribed its logic into numpy and broke the code up into modules and classes.

-After some considerable work, I'm revolutionizing how approximately (1) people do radiative transfer.

 Papers using pyRT_DISORT
 ------------------------
 None yet.